Mixing times of a Burnside process Markov chain on set partitions: Introduction

-When lumped into orbits, the Burnside process on $[k]^n$ defines a Markov chain on set partitions of $[n]$ with uniform stationary distribution.
-We refer to the lumped chain as the {\em Burnside process on set partitions} or the {\em Burnside process on $\Pi_n$}.
-Thus in order to study the mixing time of the Burnside process on $[k]^n$, it suffices to study the lumped chain.

 The Burnside process on $[k]^n$ provides a novel Markov chain Monte Carlo algorithm for sampling a set partition of $[n]$ uniformly at random.
 Starting from an arbitrary state $u \in [k]^n$, we simulate the Burnside process for a sufficiently large number of steps and then output the final state.
 Then the set partition corresponding to the final state will be approximately uniformly distributed.

-Our main result provides an upper bound on the mixing time of the Burnside process on $[k]^n$.
+Our main result is an upper bound on the mixing time of the Burnside process on $[k]^n$.